google/conscrypt/README.md

 ### OpenJDK

-This modules provides the `Platform` class for non-Android (OpenJDK-based) systems.
+These modules provide the `Platform` class for non-Android (OpenJDK-based) systems.
 It also provides a native library loader supports bundling the shared library with the JAR.

 ### Platform